 “An Angel’s Quest?
 Is there such a thing?”

 Zero nodded, “If I remember correctly.
-The quest asked of me to stop the masked man by stealing the round obsidian stone that he had.”
+The Quest asked me to stop the masked man by stealing his round obsidian stone.”

 “What did you do with the stone?”
 Zeraph asked.
-He was quietly listening to their conversation the whole time until finally he jumped in when Zero was speaking about the Angel Quest.
+He quietly listened to their conversation until he finally jumped in when Zero was speaking about the Angel Quest.

-“I felt like I had too.
-All I know is that the stone gave off an malicious feeling and I didn’t want it anywhere near me.
-It’s best forgotten.”
+“I felt like I had to.
+I know the stone gave off a negative feeling, and I didn’t want it anywhere near me.
+So it’s best forgotten.”
 Zero did not like how the stone felt when he had it in his hands.
 The stone gave off a static shock that shocked him repeatedly throughout the whole time he had it.

 In actuality, Zero did not want to know what the stone could be used for.
-The message that popped up on his Alive gear at that time told him it was not good having a cursed object near him, but he didn’t tell them anymore than he had too.
+The message on his Alive gear at that time told him it was not good having a cursed object near him, but he didn’t tell them any more than he had to.

-“You know, this is off tangent but I heard from the locals there is some kind of Leprechaun sanctuary in the Forgotten Forest,” chimed in Alan.
-“There’s supposed to be pots of golds as far as the eye can see.”
-His eyes twinkled at the thought of mountain of gold.
+“You know, this is off tangent, but I heard from the locals there is some kind of Leprechaun sanctuary in the Forgotten Forest,” chimed Alan.
+“There’s supposed to be pots of gold as far as the eye can see.”
+His eyes twinkled at the thought of a mountain of gold.
 “How about we search for the rumor when we are done with the quest?”

-“Who did you hear such ridiculous rumor from?”
+“Who did you hear such a ridiculous rumor from?”
 Jack couldn’t help but scoff at Alan’s words.

 “Want to bet 5 gold?”
-Alan retorted back scowling towards Jack.
+Alan retorted back, scowling at Jack.

 “Sure.
 I’ll add 10 gold.”

-“Deal,” Jack pulled his beard twirling it around his fingers.
+“Deal,” Jack pulled his beard, twirling it around his fingers.
 “Leprechauns, in the forgotten forest?
 More like ghouls and ghosts would love to live here than happy-go-lucky Leprechauns.
-Think about it, this landscape with goofy looking old men with red beards and green clothes that are about three feet tall.
+Think about this landscape with goofy-looking old men with red beards and green clothes about three feet tall.
 It would be quite a contradiction in itself.”

 “Shouldn’t a pot of gold be at the end of the rainbow?
 I don’t see a rainbow a mile away.
 The closest thing to a Leprechaun would be us Dwarves.”

-“Jack.”
-Zero spoke out louder.
-This time catching Jack’s attention.
+“Jack,” Zero spoke out louder.
+This time it caught Jack’s attention.

 “What?”
 Jack turned around towards the direction where Zero was pointing.

-Alan stretched out his hands towards Jack motioning for him to pay up.
+Alan stretched his hands towards Jack, motioning for him to pay up.